 For example, you could extract a melody contour from an object in an image (like I’ve done here).

 2. External Noise

-Human voice has pitch, birds chirp with a certain pitch.
-Take time to just listen and find the melodies that are being composed in every day life.
+The human voice has pitch, birds chirp with a certain pitch.
+Take time to just listen and find the melodies that are being composed in everyday life.
 They’re more obvious than you think.
-Listen out for melodies in:
+Listen out for them in: